ISKCON vs Advaita Vedanta: A Comprehensive Comparison

 Prabhupada's Criticism Towards Non-Duality

-If Prabhupada or Chaitanya Mahaprabhu (who inspired Prabhupada) have a preference to remain “children of God” (exactly what Christianity is saying) — that's their choice.
+If Prabhupada, Chaitanya Mahaprabhu or their followers prefer to remain “children of God” (exactly what Christianity is saying) — that's their choice

-Want to see what I mean by mayavada criticism?
+Want to see what I mean by harsh mayavada criticism?
 Read this article from Hare Krishna.

 In ISKCON philosophy, Krishna is considered the Supreme Personality of Godhead.
 This concept is central to their understanding of reality: